rstrahan/aws-lambda-vertica-loader/README.md

 * batchId - the batch you would like to see the detail for
 * s3Prefix - the S3 Prefix the batch was created for

-## Clearing Processed Files
+### Clearing Processed Files
 We'll only load a file one time by default, but in certain rare cases you might want to re-process a file, such as if a batch goes into error state for some reason.
-If so, use the 'processedFiles.js' script to query or delete processed files entries.
+If so, you can use the 'processedFiles.js' script to query or delete processed files entries.
 The script takes an 'operation type' and 'filename' as arguments; use -q to query if a file has been processed, and -d to delete a given file entry.
-An example of the processed files store can be seen below.

-## Reprocessing a Batch
+### Reprocessing a Batch
 If you ever need to reprocess a batch - for example if it failed to load the required files for some reason - then you can use the reprocessBatch.js script.
 This takes the same arguments as describeBatch.js (region, batch ID & input location).
 The